gelargew/yolo8-web/README.md

-# Crowd Count (YOLOv8, Web)
+# Pose-based Behavior Detection (Web, TFJS)

-A simple, client‑side crowd counter that detects people in videos using YOLOv8 running in the browser (TensorFlow.js).
-Upload your own video or pick a built‑in demo; the app draws neon boxes and shows a live person count.
+A client‑side app that detects people and classifies their activity as working or idle in real time using a YOLOv8‑pose model running in the browser (TensorFlow.js).
+Upload a video, use the webcam, or try built‑in demos; the app overlays a skeleton and shows live counters.

 ## Features
-- Real‑time person detection on the client (no server)
+- Real‑time pose detection (no server)
+- Working vs Idle classification per person
+  - Based on wrist motion over a 3‑second sliding window (sampled every 0.5s)
+  - Scale‑normalized thresholding, lightweight tracking for stability
+- Webcam support via a single button
+- Built‑in demos in `public/demo/` (`idle.mp4`, `working.mp4`)
-- Neon cyberpunk UI with overlay canvas and HUD counter
+- Neon UI with canvas overlay (skeleton, joints, labels) and live counters
-- Upload video or choose from demos in `public/demo/`
-- Click video to play/pause (native controls hidden)

 ## Quick start
 Using Bun: